gmoore016/gmoore016.github.io/index.markdown

 <img src="images/SIEPR_Headshot.jpg" width="40%" align="left" style="padding-right: 30px;">

-I currently work with Heidi Williams as a Predoctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
-In this role I focus primarily on the economics of innovation, with special interest in health care and drug development.
-Other research interests of mine include the economics of education and market design.
+I am currently a PhD student in the Stanford economics department interested in education, market design, and innovation.

-Prior to joining SIEPR, I completed my A. B. at Bowdoin College in 2019, studying Economics and Mathematics with a minor in Computer Science.
+Prior to joining the Stanford PhD program, I worked as a Predoctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR) with Heidi Williams.
+I completed my A. B. at Bowdoin College in 2019, studying Economics and Mathematics with a minor in Computer Science.